List of Kamen Rider W characters: Sokichi Narumi

-Sokichi Narumi (鳴海 荘吉, Narumi Sōkichi) was Shotaro's mentor, Akiko's father, and founder of the Narumi Detective Office, referred to by Shotaro as "Pops" (おやっさん, Oyassan).
+Sokichi Narumi (鳴海 荘吉, Narumi Sōkichi) was Shotaro's mentor, Akiko's father, and founder of the Narumi Detective Office, afectionately referred to by Shotaro as "old man" (おやっさん, Oyassan).
 Sokichi's policy with investigations was to ensure the client's safety above all else, and unlike Shotaro, he was truly hardboiled in the sense that he could make difficult decisions when he needed to and follow through on them with a stern attitude.
 During flashbacks depicted in the crossover film Kamen Rider × Kamen Rider OOO & W Featuring Skull: Movie War Core, Sokichi became involved in Dopant cases and gained the means to become Kamen Rider Skull (仮面ライダースカル, Kamen Raidā Sukaru) from Shroud, an old friend of his.
 It was during his first case after becoming a Kamen Rider that Sokichi was infested with one of the Spider Dopant's bombs, which forced him to never see his daughter again, as touching her would detonate the bomb and kill her.
 Sokichi later accepted a job from Shroud to rescue Philip from the Sonozaki family.
 During this mission, Sokichi lost his Rider equipment while fighting the Taboo Dopant and sacrificed his Skull Memory to free Philip.
 Sokichi gave Philip his new name after his favorite detective novel series, convincing the boy to come with him to decide his own fate and find his own atonement.
 While attempting to escape, Sokichi was killed by the Sonozaki family's hired men and dies giving Shotaro his white fedora, telling him to become a man worthy of wearing it.
 Later, during the events of the film Kamen Rider W Forever: A to Z/The Gaia Memories of Fate, Sokichi's ghost seemingly visits Shotaro, leaving behind his Lost Driver (ロストドライバー, Rosuto Doraibā) belt that allows Shotaro to transform into Kamen Rider Joker.